This delicious gluten free almond tart is a VERY popular bake in our house.

 Lightly grease a 7 inch flan dish.

-Gluten free pastry: Rub the butter into the gluten free flour until it resembles coarse breadcrumbs (any larger bits of butter will be blended when you work the pastry before rolling it out).
+To make the gluten free pastry: Rub the butter into the gluten free flour until it resembles coarse breadcrumbs.
+Any larger pieces of butter will be blended when you work the pastry before rolling it out.

-Stir in the beaten egg and then add enough water to bring the pastry together (probably about 5-6 dessertspoons of water, but add gradually, as the amount you need each time may differ, depending on the temperature of your ingredients).
-If you don’t add enough water, you will find the pastry difficult to work with. if you add a bit too much, don’t worry as you can ‘bring it back’ by adding a little extra gluten free flour.
+Stir in the beaten egg and then very gradually add just enough water to bring the pastry together (around 3-5 dessertspoons of water – the amount you need each time may differ, depending on the temperature of the ingredients).
+If you don’t add enough water, you will find the pastry difficult to work with.

-Form the pastry into a ball and transfer onto a clean surface, that you have dusted with gluten free flour and knead for a couple of minutes until the pastry becomes smooth.
-By doing this the pastry will be much easier to handle.
-(Here is a quick demo of me making gluten free pastry if you fancy checking it out.)
+Form the pastry into a ball, and transfer it onto a clean surface that’s been dusted with gluten free flour.
+Knead the pastry for a couple of minutes until it becomes smooth.
+Kneading the pastry before rolling out, makes it much easier to handle.
+You may find this gluten free pastry demo that I made helpful.

-Spoon the raspberry jam into the pastry base and spread it out…get it right into the corners!
+Spoon the raspberry jam into the pastry base and spread out evenly.

-Frangipane filling: In a large mixing bowl, whisk together (ideally with an electric mixer) the butter, caster sugar, ground almonds, eggs and almond essence.
+To make the Frangipane filling: In a large mixing bowl, whisk or beat together the butter, caster sugar, ground almonds, eggs and almond essence until nice and smooth.

 Once the mixture is pale and creamy, spoon it over the jam filled pastry base, smooth out and then sprinkle the flaked almonds over the top.